 This two-week exhibition, organized by Viva Physio & Wellness, is a collaboration of art and social awareness for the network of people who give their time, love, and energy to those undergoing treatment for or having succumbed to Breast Cancer.

-This event is organized by CIBC First Caribbean Bank and proceeds will assist cancer care organizations with their efforts to create awareness, provide education, research advocacy, prevention, care and a cure for cancer.
+This event is organized by the Cancer Society of Eleuthera and proceeds will assist cancer care organizations with their efforts to create awareness, provide education, research advocacy, prevention, care and a cure for cancer.
+Route is from Governor's Harbour to Palmetto Point.
+Donation of $30.00 is required and includes souse & fruits.

 Ride for Hope designated focus is cancer and it was established for the purpose of raising money to support initiatives related to health, wellness and human development in The Bahamas.
 The organization flagship fundraiser is "The Ride for Hope" - now a twelve year old bike-a-thon.
 The event includes a weekend full of events, riding, music and great weather.
 Without exception, every dollar raised by participants are applied to program support.